dwavesystems/dwave-ocean-sdk/docs/examples/inspector_graph_partitioning.rst

     response = sampler.sample_qubo(Q, num_reads=num_reads, chain_strength=1000)

 Check the best returned answer and percentage of samples based on chains with breakage rates of over 33 percent.
-The result of the shown submission had a lower minimum energy and no samples based on high rates of broken chains.
+Results will vary due to the probabilistic nature of the quantum computer and its integrated control errors (ICE), but in this case the shown submission had a lower minimum energy and no samples based on high rates of broken chains.

 >>> print("Number of nodes in one set is {}, in the other, {}. \nEnergy is {}.".format(
            sum(response.first.sample.values()),